camwest5/python-training-intensive/setup.md

 We are going to use [Spyder](https://www.spyder-ide.org/) for writing and running Python.
 This is a friendly interactive development environment (IDE) aimed at researchers. **However, you are more than welcome to use your own!**

 Please set up Python and your IDE in advance.
-If you don't have Python or an IDE, we recommend [installing the Anaconda distribution](https://www.anaconda.com/download/success), which comes with Python.
+If you don't have Python or an IDE, we recommend [installing the Anaconda distribution](https://www.anaconda.com/download/success), which comes with Spyder and Python.

+Once you have Anaconda installed, **launch Spyder**, either by searching for "Spyder" on your computer or opening the Anaconda Navigator.

 We'll also be using the rendering and publishing tool Quarto from day 2, so please [download and install Quarto](https://quarto.org/docs/download/).